Camshafts & Followers

 • Weak valve spring

-• Over extended hydraulic lifter
+• Over extended lifter or tappet

 • Incorrect assembly of valve tip-cap